 This easy vegan fruit dip recipe is creamy, lightly sweet, tangy, and just the right amount of indulgence.
-It’s the kind of dip you’ll want to dunk everything into — strawberries, apples, bananas, even a sneaky finger swipe (when no one’s looking).
+It’s the kind of dip you’ll want to dunk everything into.
+Ready in 5 minutes and made with simple pantry staples.

 There was an Amish farmer who sold the sweetest organic berries you could imagine.
 We’d catch up on the week’s happenings, and I’d fill our sacks to the brim.